 Yes, the Minimal Art movement has had a major impact on the art world.
 Today, it is still being made, and its simplicity continues to resonate with viewers.
 If you want to see how artists are creating art with a minimalist aesthetic these days, feel free to check out the art category.

 While Minimalism is often associated with cold and impersonal art, the best works of the movement are actually quite engaging and thought-provoking.
 By stripping away all the distractions, Minimalism allows the viewer to focus on the essentials of the work, and to see it in a new and different light.
 The viewer defines the work, not the artist.
 The viewer defines what he or she sees, feels, and interprets.
-This makes Minimalist Art universal.
+This makes Minimal Art universal.
 No matter who looks at it, they will see something different in it than you do.
 And that makes it so special.

 If you’re interested in the topic, I recommend my column where I question and explore minimalism in art and design.